hooroo/sqs-worker/README.md

 end
 ```

-As long as the workers are named appropriately for ruby naming conventions and include `SqsWorker::Worker`, they will be discovered and run, picking up new messages as they are placed on the queue and run with a configurable level of parallelisation.
+As long as the workers and their file names are named using ruby naming conventions and include `SqsWorker::Worker`, they will be discovered and run.
+Each worker manager will fetch new messages from the queue in batches of up to 10 messages and processed with a configurable level of parallelisation.

 ### Configuring the number of worker processors